raw1z/facteur/README.markdown

-    mailbox     : mailbox where the message is stored author      : user who send the message addressee   : who the message was sent to body        : body of the message
+    mailbox     : mailbox where the message is stored author      : user who send the message addressees  : who the message was sent to body        : body of the message
+    subject     : subject of the message
     created_at  : date of creation

 ## Testing the gem ##